kherty21/hcp-streamlit-demo/README.md

 ## 📬 Questions?

-Feel free to open an issue or contact the author for support.
+Feel free to open an issue or contact Wendy Lawhead for support.